-- "Contribute" web updating software was no longe ported by manufacturer. - A CMS is in-line with web technology federal and state agencies. - Mobile devices account for more than ha of the order of t - Updating the website will be much easier for employees.
+- "Contribute" web updating software was no longe ported by manufacturer. - A CMS is in-line with web technology federal and state agencies. - Mobile devices account for more than harmonic OT's web traffic.
+A CMS will make our site "mobile ready" without a stripped down alt /e site. - Updating the website will be much easier for employees.
 Right now, it can take several minutes to an hour to update a simple webpage. - A CMS offers ongoing upgrades that could potentially expand functionality for the public - The effort will be performed in stages.
 It was estimated that an initial migration of 600 top visited pages by the end of summer 2018 would cover 99 percent of all MoDOT web traffic.
 Stage 1 is the migration of those top pages.